Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Character-Traits.md

 You take comfort in a strong drink.
 Once per session when you take a Breather action you restore +2 dice to your pool if you take a sip of strong alcohol from a flask or bottle.

 ### Street Skills
-You have a +1 [[Core-Rules#reputation|reputation]] with a group on the street.
+You have a +1 [reputation](worlds/haven/Core-Rules.md#reputation) with a group on the street.
 That can be a local homeless group that hangs in a district, or a small gang of thieves.
 When you help them with a problem, you gain +1 Influence

 ### Smoker's Instinct
 You take a drag, think, and see things clearer.
-Once per session, when pausing to smoke during a tense moment, regain 1 mental die or add 1 die to the [[Core-Rules#preparation-pool|Preparation Pool]].
+Once per session, when pausing to smoke during a tense moment, regain 1 mental die or add 1 die to the [Preparation Pool](worlds/haven/Core-Rules.md#preparation-pool).
 Tell GM what are you pondering on, he will give you a hint regarding that problem.

 ### Lucky Trinket
 You carry something that "protects" you — a rabbit's foot, a medallion, a photo.
 Once per session, reroll one failed roll (all dice).
 If you roll a 1 on the reroll, you can add one of them to the preparation pool.
-If you lose the charm or goes missing you can spend 1 [[Core-Rules#luck|luck]] to find it somewhere convenient.
+If you lose the charm or goes missing you can spend 1 [luck](worlds/haven/Core-Rules.md#luck) to find it somewhere convenient.

 ### Stray Magnet
 Animals seem drawn to you — cats, crows, even rats.
-Spend 1 [[Core-Rules#influence|Influence]] to use this affinity to "talk" to them to distract, scout, or sense danger.
+Spend 1 [Influence](worlds/haven/Core-Rules.md#influence) to use this affinity to "talk" to them to distract, scout, or sense danger.
 Once per session you can declare that a black cat has passed somewhere, you gain 1 luck.

 ### Witchcraft apprentice
 You've dabbled in the unseen arts — enough to get a taste, not enough to stay safe.
 Gain +1 Willpower.
 You can roll willpower to feel out the scene. you can sense whether it's "active" or "dormant", but the GM might bring some paranormal complications.